serverless/serverless/docs/guides/monitoring/README.md

 - AWS Spans
 - HTTP Spans

-**Lambda Log Collection**

-Serverless Framework will enable log collection by adding a CloudWatch Logs Subscription to send logs that match a particular pattern to our infrastructure for processing.
-This is used for generating metrics and alerts.
+Serverless Framework will enable log collection by adding a CloudWatch Logs Subscription to send logs to Serverless Framework Dashboard for processing.
+This is used for generating Metrics, Alerts, and Traces.

-When deploying, Serverless Framework will also create an IAM role in your account that allows the Serverless Framework backend access the CloudWatch Log Groups that are created in the Service being deployed.
+Additionally, Serverless Framework will also create an IAM role in your account that allows Serverless Framework Dashboard access the CloudWatch Log Groups that are created in the Service being deployed.
 This is used to display the CloudWatch logs error details views alongside the stack trace.

-## Disabling log collection
+### Disabling log collection

 If you wish to disable log collection, simply add this to `serverless.yml`.